 What motivates me then as now, what drives my work each day, is the wondrous complexity and beauty of the natural world and the human species living within it.
 However, the more I've pursued the understanding and protection of that world, the more I have found that economic or material justifications, divorced from the observational realities of the world around us, increasingly lie at the heart of the human ecological crisis.

 What we're discussing here is not an abstract issue; it's not some form of ideological diatribe which seeks to justify a political agenda through pseudo-science (rather like economics?).

 What we're talking about here is verifiable fact, revealed through large-scale studies of the natural world/the environment over time.
 This demonstrates that the "popular self-identity" of our modern world is divorced from its material reality – from the present and foreseeable impacts that society is having on the vital fabric of the ecosystems which support its existence.

-The video here on the right explains these global ecological in more detail.
+The video below explains these global ecological in more detail.

 For at least another hundred years we must pretend to ourselves and to everyone that fair is foul and foul is fair; for foul is useful and fair is not.
 Avarice and usury and precaution must be our gods for a little longer still.
 For only they can lead us out of the tunnel of economic necessity into daylight.

 John Meynard Keynes, 'Essays in Persuasion'

 Looking Back on the Limits of Growth, Smithsonian magazine, 2012

 Can a collapse of global civilization be avoided?, Paul Ehrlich, Proceedings of the Royal Society B, 2013